kristianmandrup/zebra-IDE/README.md

 [Electron](http://electron.atom.io/) application boilerplate based on [React](https://facebook.github.io/react/), [Redux](https://github.com/reactjs/redux), [React Router](https://github.com/reactjs/react-router), [Webpack](http://webpack.github.io/docs/), [React Transform HMR](https://github.com/gaearon/react-transform-hmr) for rapid application development

+Zebra IDE is a UI/UX prototyping tool built using [Zebkit](http://www.zebkit.com/), a powerful Rich GUI canvas library.

+We want Zebra IDE to be a graphical tool for building application UI/UX prototypes that can be exported and ported to your framework of choice.

+The export will be to a generic (canonical) format, which you can then adapt to your scenarios and use cases.
+We expect the community to provide adapters for frameworks such as: React, Angular, Aurelia, Fuse etc.

 ## Screenshot

 ![](https://cloud.githubusercontent.com/assets/3382565/10557547/b1f07a4e-74e3-11e5-8d27-79ab6947d429.gif)